Jul 26, 2025

 1. Information Sharing Agreement (ISA)

-An Information Sharing Agreement is a legal contract between your practice and virtual receptionist service.
-This agreement must include exactly what patient information is shared, how information can and cannot be used, security requirements, breach notification procedures, and your right to audit compliance.
+An Information Sharing Agreement is a legal contract between your practice and the virtual receptionist service.
+It must specify what patient information is shared, permitted and prohibited uses, security requirements, breach notification procedures, and your right to audit compliance.

 2. Minimum Necessary Access

-The rule is simple: Virtual receptionists should access only the minimum patient information needed for their job.
+Virtual receptionists should access only the minimum patient information necessary to perform their duties.

 Appropriate access includes patient name and contact information, appointment dates and times, general appointment type like routine versus urgent, and basic insurance information.